-The decision of the court of appeals not only misapprehends the unique obligations of U.S. military service, it also sanctions a troubling-and anomalous-lack of accountability for misconduct on the battlefield undertaken by civilian actors.
+Extending combatant immunity to civilian contractors would not only misapprehend the unique obligations of U.S. military service, but would also sanction a troubling - and anomalous - lack of accountability for misconduct undertaken by civilian actors.

 A number of U.S. soldiers have been convicted pursuant to the UCMJ for their roles in the abuses at Abu Ghraib and over 250 other military personnel were sanctioned in the years between 2001-2006 for instances of prisoner abuse.

 Schmitt, Iraq Abuse Trial, supra.
-Equally important, the military, as an institution answerable to Congress and committed to its self-imposed traditions of excellence and professionalism, has attempted to address systemic dysfunction within the chain of command that permitted the abuses at Abu Ghraib to occur in the first place.
+Equally important, the military as an institution answerable to Congress and committed to its self-imposed traditions of excellence and professionalism, has attempted to address systematic dysfunction within the chain of command that permitted the abuses at Abu Ghraib to occur in the first place.

 For example, following revelations of abuse at Abu Ghraib, the military assigned an officer with the rank of Major General, who reported directly to the Commander of Multinational Forces in Iraq, to direct detention and interrogation operations.
 See U.N.
 Comm.
 Against Torture, Second Periodic Reports of the States Parties Due in 1999: United States of America, at 80, U.N.
 Doc.
 CAT/C/48/Add.3 (May 6, 2005).
-In response to Congressional guidance, the military has also increased training requirements for intelligence units,9 commissioned reports by high-level military officials to investigate and document individual and systematic errors made by the military,10 and applied administrative sanctions to some of those with command responsibility.11 In short, consistent with its status as a politically and legally accountable government entity, the military has taken meaningful measures to prevent the recurrence of the abuses at Abu Ghraib.
+In response to Congressional guidance, the military has also increased training requirements for intelligence units, commissioned reports by high-level military officials to investigate and document individual and systematic errors made by the military, and applied administrative sanctions to some of those with command responsibility.